 I can understand people’s revulsion at the thought of flies in general.
 The common house fly is associated with 277 disease organisms.
-On the other hand, BSF have been the subject of many scientific studies and they are not known to be transmitters of disease-causing pathogens.
+On the other hand, BSF have been the subject of many scientific studies and they are not known to be transmitters of disease causing pathogens.
 I’ve read dozens of articles about using the larvae to process manure and about feeding them to animals and I’ve never come across any warnings about handling BSF.
 It’s easier to find information about humans transmitting pathogens than about BSF doing so.
-You can, however, find some nice photos of researchers holding big handfuls of BSF grubs and smiling broadly (the researchers that is).
+You can, however, find some nice photos of researchers holding big handfuls of BSF larvae and smiling broadly (the researchers that is).
 There are several aspects of the BSF life cycle that result in their non-pest status.

 All flies emerge relatively clean

 The process of pupation results in all flies emerging relatively free of pathogens.
 It’s the lifestyle of the adult flies after that point that makes the difference.

 BSF adults (winged stage) only live for a few days as opposed to 30 or more days for house flies.
 Because of their short lifespan adult BSF don’t need to eat and in fact don’t even have working mouth parts.
 For that reason they rarely enter human habitats and they don’t compete with humans for food.
 House flies must eat so they cycle back and forth between waste material and our food.
 It’s that cycle that results in the transfer of pathogens and it’s the absence of that behavior that keeps BSF relatively clean.

 After emerging, the adult BSF mate and the female flies away in search of a suitable food source to lay her eggs near.
 The female’s preferred site for depositing her eggs is close to, but not on the food source.
 Eggs laid on the food source will have a high chance of being inadvertently consumed by already feeding larvae.
 This is another characteristic that contributes to the BSF status as a non-pest species.